Burke Museum Jerun Terlaak April 2024 1

 Natural History Collection

 When you walk in the doors of the Burke Museum, the Natural History Collection is unmissable.
-Spanning the entire opposite room, you’ll immediately see birds, mammals and, sadly, the last thylacine.
+Spanning the entire opposite room, you’ll immediately see birds, mammals and a rare thylacine.
 The Burke Museum was established at a time when the pursuit of scientific knowledge through the collection of specimens taken from nature was most popular.

 Thylacine Burke Museum natural history beechworth extinct